You can improve your payment history by signing up for automatic payments, setting up text or email reminders, or making weekly payments.

 Rent payments (usually), phone bills, some utilities, and streaming service subscriptions are all examples of debt not reported to the credit bureaus.
 Consequently, your payment history on these accounts will not impact your credit score.

 However, suppose you are building your credit history or improving your credit score.
 In that case, credit bureaus offer the ability to add these types of payments to your credit report.
-That way, you don’t have to rely heavily on applying for no credit check loan options or no bad credit loans to build or improve your credit rating.
+That way, you don’t have to rely heavily on applying for no credit check loans or bad credit loans to build or improve your credit rating.
 For example, Experian has Experian Boost, allowing users to use everyday payments as credit history.

 Fix Errors on a Credit Report (If Any) For a Better Payment History

 Regularly checking your credit report is critical to spot things like fraud or simple errors, which do happen.
 Errors on your credit report can make it look like you have missed payments or outstanding credit balances that aren’t there.
-In other cases, it can alert you to someone using your identity without your knowledge to take out loan or credit cards.
+In other cases, it can alert you to someone using your identity without your knowledge to take out online loans or credit cards.

 The first step to fixing any errors is starting a dispute with the responsible credit bureau(s).
 There are several ways to file a dispute.
 You can mail a letter, contact them online, or by phone.
 Credit reporting agencies must investigate any disputes or claim them as frivolous.